Last updated: April 2026 |

 Because the penalties for possessing “metallic knuckles” or similar weapons can include fines, probation, and even jail time, many people choose to avoid knuckle-style keychains entirely.

-4. Chemical Spray Keychains (Pepper Spray & OC Sprays)
+4. Pepper Spray Keychains (OC & Mace Sprays)

-Typical legal status: Pepper spray for personal defense is generally legal in all 50 states, but there are important restrictions you must understand:
+Typical legal status: Pepper spray for personal defense is generally legal in all 50 states, but there are important restrictions:

-- Age limits: Many states require users to be at least 18 years old.
-A few set 21 as the minimum age.
+- Age limits: Most states require users to be at least 18.
+A few set 21 as the minimum.

-- Size caps: Some states limit the size of personal-defense canisters (for example, around 2–2.5 ounces for civilian carry).
+- Size caps: Some states limit canister size — often around 2–2.5 ounces for civilian carry.

-- Purchase rules: Certain states require you to buy pepper spray from an in-state or licensed dealer rather than having it shipped from elsewhere.
+- Purchase rules: Certain states require buying from an in-state or licensed dealer.

-- Formula rules: Some states restrict tear gas blends or special formulations and only allow standard OC spray for self-defense.
+- Formula rules: Some states restrict tear gas blends and allow only standard OC spray.

-Misusing pepper spray—such as spraying someone during a verbal argument, or using it as a “prank”—can lead to criminal charges and civil lawsuits.
-The law usually expects you to use spray only when you genuinely believe you are in danger of being attacked.
+Misusing pepper spray — such as spraying someone during a verbal argument, or as a prank — can lead to criminal charges and civil lawsuits.

 Typical legal status: Of all keychain categories, electrical stun devices usually face the most complicated rules.
 Some states allow them for adult civilians with very few restrictions.
 Others require a permit, background check, or firearms-type ID card.
-A handful of states and cities have, at different times, banned civilian possession completely or limited where they may be carried.
+A handful of states and cities have banned civilian possession entirely.

-Where these devices are legal, the minimum age is almost always 18.
-Using a stun gun while committing a crime, or in a way the state views as excessive or unjustified, can elevate the offense to a more serious charge, sometimes even a felony.
+Where stun guns are legal, the minimum age is almost always 18.
+Using a stun gun while committing a crime, or in a way the state views as excessive or unjustified, can elevate the offense to a more serious charge — sometimes even a felony.

 6. Personal Alarm Keychains

-What they are: Personal security alarms are devices that emit a loud siren—often 120–140 decibels—when a pin is pulled or a button is pressed.
+What they are: Personal security alarms emit a loud siren — often 120–140 decibels — when a pin is pulled or a button is pressed.
 They draw attention but do not spray chemicals or deliver a shock.

 7. Federal Rules: TSA, Shipping, and Federal Facilities

-Federal rules don’t regulate every detail of self-defense keychains, but they do control certain key areas like air travel, shipping, and federal buildings.
+Federal rules don’t regulate every detail of self-defense keychains, but they control certain key areas: air travel, shipping, and federal buildings.

 TSA air travel rules (general overview):